khrome/voxel-biomes/README.md

 - `WorldBuilder` - The main export: an object which distributes biomes across the world and exports a single, composite generator.
     - `.addBiome(<biome object>)`
     - `.buildGenerator(<distribution algorithm>)`
-- `.GeometryReducer` - A voxel reducer you pass a generator function to in the constructor, then can pass coordinate lists, or `require('voxel-generators/objects/*')` instances.
+- `.GeometryReducer(<generator function>)` - A voxel reducer you pass a generator function to in the constructor, then can pass coordinate lists, or `require('voxel-generators/objects/*')` instances.
     - `.integrated(context)` - export a submesh generator which minimizes the cost of generating a submesh
     - `.calculated(context)` - export a voxel generator factory which minimizes the cost of a calculation for any one voxel
     - `.add(<geometry or voxel-generator/object>)` - add more objects into the scene